 Information on admission can be found at the Graduate Admissions webpage.
 Applicants (except non-degree seeking) must meet the requirements for regular admission status to the MFT graduate program.
 Provisional status found under "Admissions" indicates the 3.0 GPA admission requirement was not met yet the program decided to give the student the opportunity to attain a 3.0 GPA for the first 9 credits of the program to remain admitted.
-Below are a few areas highlighted for you.
+Below are a few highlighted areas.